-We have a transparent approach to how team members can move between job roles – for example transitioning from a developer to a senior developer role.
+We have a transparent approach to how team members can move between job roles – for example, transitioning from a developer to a senior developer role.

 The possibility of moving to a new role is something that should form part of the regular 1:1 and PDP discussions that team members have with their line manager.

-Every quarter they will be assessed against the job scorecard for the new role in parallel with the normal assessment against their current job scorecard.
+Every quarter, they will be assessed against the job scorecard for the new role in parallel with the normal assessment against their current job scorecard.

-To be able to move into the new role permanently they should be assessed with a rating of at least 1.5 in the new role for two consecutive assessments (a period of six months).
+To be able to move into the new role permanently, they should be assessed with a rating of at least 1.5 in the new role for two consecutive assessments (a period of six months).

 The first six months after being confirmed permanently in the new role should be considered a probationary period.
-Pay would change to impact outcome rating of 1.5 in the new role from the start of the probationary period.
+Pay would change to the impact outcome rating of 1.5 in the new role from the start of the probationary period.

 If the team member doesn’t achieve a satisfactory impact rating by the end of the probationary period, we reserve the right to return them back to their previous role and pay immediately or extend the probationary period to provide extra time and support to help them succeed.